sander/scala-macaroons/README.md

 This library implements [Macaroons: Cookies with Contextual Caveats for Decentralized Authorization in the Cloud](https://research.google/pubs/pub41892/), which are [inexplicably underused](https://latacora.micro.blog/a-childs-garden/), for [Scala](https://www.scala-lang.org/).

-It uses the [libmacaroons binary format](https://github.com/rescrv/libmacaroons/blob/master/doc/format.txt) with HMAC-SHA256 for authenticating macaroons, SHA256 for binding them, and XChaCha20-Poly1305 for encrypting verification keys.
+It uses the [libmacaroons version 2 binary format](https://github.com/rescrv/libmacaroons/blob/master/doc/format.txt) with HMAC-SHA256 for authenticating macaroons, SHA256 for binding them, and XChaCha20-Poly1305 for encrypting verification keys.

 > **Note**: Not ready for production use yet.